A Guide to bringing a Professional Negligence Claim.

 • That is a balance of probabilities test, and has an all-or-nothing outcome – if a claimant can prove that they would have proceeded as alleged, then the recovery will not be discounted purely because there was a real chance that they would not have done.
 Conversely, if that claimant does not succeed on the balance of probabilities, the claim fails entirely.

 • Since proving that issue is of such fundamental importance, neither party should be deprived of the opportunity of a full trial of the issue.
-In this case, Mr Perry’s credibility and other evidence as to his disability were all relevant to that balance of probabilities test.
+In this case, Mr Perry’s credibility and other evidence as to his disability were all relevant to the balance of probabilities test.

 • There is a presumption that such claims will be pursued on an honest basis.
 A claimant, acting honestly (here, as to the extent of his injuries) would not be advised to pursue a bad claim.
 The court has no business rewarding dishonest claimants.